thomaspinckney3/cs4501/Project1.md

 What to turn in
 ---------------

-Turn in screenshots of `docker ps` showing your running containers along with a screenshot of your "Hello World" output from curl.
+Turn in screenshots of `docker ps` showing your running containers (at least web and mysql should still be running) along with a screenshot of your "Hello World" output from curl.